|Transmission Symptoms Diagnosis Treatment Disinfection Home care|

 Symptoms: Diarrhea, vomiting, dehydration, weight loss and anorexia (loss of appetite).

 Treatment: Supportive such as a bland diet to the gastrointestinal tract and fluids to maintain hydration.

 Salmonellosis is a bacterial infection caused by the Salmonella bacterium.
 It is a common cause of enteritis (inflammation of the intestines) with associated vomiting and diarrhea.
 Salmonella can affect a wide range of animals including humans, wild animals, domestic pets, farm animals, birds, fish, reptiles, and amphibians.

 There are almost 2,000 serotypes of the genus Salmonella which live in the intestinal tracts of the infected host.
-Salmonella appears to be relatively uncommon in cats, however, it is of particular importance because it is a zoonotic disease, meaning one which can be passed from animals to humans.
+Salmonella is rare in cats, however, it is of particular importance because it is a zoonotic disease, which means one that cats can transmit to humans.

 The geographical distribution is worldwide.

 Salmonella acquired its name from US veterinarian Dr. Daniel Elmer Salmon, which was named in his honor by an assistant, Theobold Smith who first discovered it in 1885.

 Not only did Dr. Salmon give his name to the bacteria, he was awarded the first doctorate of veterinary science in the United States.

 Salmonellosis causes a reddening of the intestinal mucosa as well as reddening of the mesenteric (membranous sheet attaching various organs to the body wall, especially the peritoneal fold attaching the intestine to the dorsal body wall) and the lymph nodes.
 At this point, body’s own defenses either contain the bacteria and its toxins or it invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.

 It can cause abortion in pregnant females.